 - You can post as little or as much as you would like.
 You may want to take this opportunity to describe what your office/department/agency does, as well as what the requirements of the specific position requires.
 This type of approach may make your job more appealing to a student interested in working in a specific area.

 PEOPLESOFT STUDENT TIME ENTRY SYSTEM

 - Once a student is hired it is the employer’s responsibility to set-up the student in the PeopleSoft time entry system prior to submission of the first timesheet.
-For more information on how to do this, refer to page 2 of the Supervisor's Newsletter.

 Some things you will need to be aware of: